Fall head over heels with Ontario’s fall colours!

 2. Niagara Parkway

 This scenic road in Southern Ontario is one of the province’s oldest.
 It begins at Fort Erie, close to the Peace Bridge, crosses the Niagara Peninsula, past Niagara Falls’ upper rapids and Horseshoe Falls (the wondrous Canadian-side falls) and wraps around the Whirlpool Rapids.
 The road curves and swerves, with beauty at practically every turn.
 As you drive down the Niagara Escarpment, a spectrum of autumn colours awaits.
-There are plenty of places of interest to stop along the way during this picturesque road trip, ending in Niagara-On-The-Lake, one of the Canada’s largest wine producers.
+There are plenty of places of interest to stop along the way during this picturesque road trip, ending in Niagara-On-The-Lake, one of Canada’s largest wine producers.
 This grand finale is worth exploring, from charming bed and breakfasts, luxury spas and of course, vineyards and wine tastings set amongst the intoxicating beauty of fall colours.
 (Inside nod to fellow Torontonians—if you can’t make it outside the big smoke, another Parkway—the Don Valley—also puts on a smaller-scale, yet lovely, display!)

 3. Bruce Trail